hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 * The libraries were prepared using 10X Genomics version 2 chemistry
 * The samples were sequenced on the Illumina NextSeq 500
-* PBMC samples from eight individual lupus patients were separated into two aliquots each, then demultiplexed.
+* PBMC samples from eight distinct lupus patients were separated into two aliquots each to receive different treatments:
-  * One aliquot of PBMCs was activated by 100 U/mL of recombinant IFN-β for 6 hours.
+  * One aliquot of PBMCs was activated by 100 U/mL of recombinant IFN-β for 6 hours;
   * The second aliquot was left untreated.
+* PBMCs that received the same treatment were then pooled together for processing as one 10X Genomics sample, then computationally demultiplexed:
-  * After 6 hours, the eight samples for each condition were pooled together in two final pools (stimulated cells and control cells).
+  * After 6 hours, the eight samples for each condition were pooled together in two final pools (stimulated cells and control cells)
-  * 12,138 and 12,167 cells were identified (after removing doublets) for control and stimulated pooled samples, respectively.
+  * 12,138 and 12,167 cells were identified (after removing doublets) for control and stimulated pooled samples, respectively
   * The samples were demultiplexed using the tool Demuxlet

+> _**NOTE:** Other relevant metadata for a pseudobulk differential expression analysis include information about the individuals that will be contrasted (age, sex, clinical presentation, etc.).
+The more information you can collect about your study samples, the better!_

 * After clustering and marker identification, the following cell types were identified:
   * B cells